 All students will be covered by a high-quality health and accident insurance service that complies with the requirements of the EACEA.

-All applications must be done ONLINE, with the application form available.
-Any other form of application will not be accepted.
+All applications must be submitted ONLINE, with the pre-enrolment form available.
+No other form of application will be accepted.